-I began addressing the effects of sexual abuse when I was at a clinic that embraced the medical model and relied on evidence-based practices to guide treatment.
+I began addressing my history of sexual abuse when I was at a clinic that embraced the medical model and relied on evidence-based practices to guide treatment.
 Diagnoses were required for each client, as they are at most clinics that receive insurance.
 The diagnosis I was given mattered to me.
 Most disorders in the Diagnostic and Statistical Manual of Mental Disorders assume mental illness is the result of genetic predisposition and should be treated as a chronic illness with psychoactive substances.
 That seemed like a life sentence, one that ignored the facts of my life, particularly how trauma had altered my psyche and body.

 The Dissociative Disorders and Posttraumatic Stress Disorder validate the idea that a mental illness can result from something that happened to you rather than something you are.
 Unlike a diagnosis of Clinical Depression, Bipolar Disorder, or Schizophrenia, you can recover from a Dissociative Disorder or PTSD rather than live your entire life managing symptoms (at least theoretically).
-Simply renaming why I suffered gave me hope.

 As I learned how to resolve dissociation and posttraumatic stress, and used evidence-based treatments like EMDR, I eventually moved beyond distinctions between the normal and the abnormal that seemed implicit to all mental disorders — as if some parts of me were okay, yet other psychological states were to be rejected.
 Even as the trauma model stressed mindfully accepting all aspects of myself, for a time I remained plagued by the idea that some mental states were normal, while others were pathological or irrational.
 Later, I would have clients who similarly believed self-acceptance had its limits.